simonecorsi/awesome/README.md

 *   [andyvr/picEdit](https://github.com/andyvr/picEdit) - An attempt to create a simple front-end image editor jQuery plugin that would replace a file-upload input box in a HTML form.

 *   [VincentGarreau/particles.js](https://github.com/VincentGarreau/particles.js) - A lightweight JavaScript library for creating particles

-*   [relax/relax](https://github.com/relax/relax) - New generation CMS on top of React, Redux and GraphQL

 ## TypeScript